mattn/go-sqlite3/README.md

 In some cases you are required to the `CC` environment variable with the cross compiler.

-## Cross Compiling from MAC OSX
+## Cross Compiling from macOS
-The simplest way to cross compile from OSX is to use [musl-cross](https://github.com/FiloSottile/homebrew-musl-cross).
+The simplest way to cross compile from macOS is to use [xgo](https://github.com/karalabe/xgo).

 Steps:
 - Install [musl-cross](https://github.com/FiloSottile/homebrew-musl-cross) (`brew install FiloSottile/musl-cross/musl-cross`).